tardate/LittleArduinoProjects/README.md

-# 277 Little Electronics and Arduino Projects
+# 278 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/Touchy](./BoldportClub/Touchy) - Touchy is a capacitive touch input device with on-board Sleepy Bee microcontroller (Boldport Club Project #7).
+> Latest addition:sparkles: [ComponentTesterKit](./Equipment/ComponentTesterKit) - build and evaluate a popular ATMEAG328-based component tester kit.

 Just my collection of electronics projects, many involving an Arduino in one way or another.